- info233517

 MarCherie: Let’s back up a bit.
 Can you tell us about your responsibilities at Family Promise?

-Kaitlyn: Sure.
-I manage a caseload of about 15 or 16 clients, mostly youth and youth families—either two parents with children or a single parent with kids.
+Kaitlyn: Sure, I manage a caseload of 16 clients, a mix of youth individuals and youth with children.
 My job involves finding them housing, employment assistance, and referrals to other support services.
 We have funding for things like gas cards or application fees, which I can request for clients.
 I also advocate for them when needed.
 For example, I had a youth who just needed a driver’s license to get a car.
 I went to bat for that and got it approved.
 And, of course, there’s a lot of driving involved—picking up, dropping off, moving people in and out, food deliveries, sometimes even babysitting.

 MarCherie: What’s the largest barrier you face in helping your clients get housed?